dannyshr/demo-store-frontend/README.md

 Build: Node.js dependencies are installed, and the Vite application is built (npm run build).
 The compiled static assets are placed in the dist folder.

-Environment Variables: Crucially, environment variables (prefixed with VITE_) required by the frontend are injected directly into the GitHub Actions workflow's env block at the job level.
+### Environment Variables: Environment variables (prefixed with VITE_) required by the frontend are injected directly into the GitHub Actions workflow's env block at the job level.
 This ensures they are available during the Vite build process and embedded into the final JavaScript bundle.

 Deploy: The Azure/static-web-apps-deploy@v1 action uploads the contents of the dist folder to Azure Static Web Apps.
 Authentication is handled securely via OpenID Connect (OIDC).

-Environment Variables in Azure
+### Environment Variables in Azure: Azure does NOT pass environment variables to the build process (done by GitHub) for static web applications.
-None required wince they are injected into GitHub

 # 📂 Project Structure
 .

 ├── public/                # Static assets

 ├── src/                   # Source code

 │   ├── assets/

 │   ├── components/

 │   ├── App.jsx

 │   ├── main.jsx

 │   └── ...

 ├── .github/

 │   └── workflows/         # GitHub Actions workflow file

 ├── node_modules/

 ├── package.json

 ├── vite.config.js

 ├── .env.local             # Local environment variables (ignored by Git)

 └── README.md

 # 📄 License